Ping-Hung/expressionTree/README.md

 ```
 	(TOK_LIT|TOK_VAR) <space> (TOK_LIT|TOK_VAR)
 ```
-This differs from regular programming language grammar for which above syntax could mean `(TOK_LIT|TOK_VAR)' initialization.
+This differs from regular programming language grammar for which above syntax could mean `(TOK_LIT|TOK_VAR)` initialization.

 # Compile/Build Instructions
 - If an `ExpressionTree` is built successfully, it will be printed onto a file named `parseTree.txt` in this directory.